Acon1tum/qhealth-backend_v2/SECURITY.md

 ---

 **Remember**: Security is an ongoing process, not a one-time implementation.
 Regular reviews, updates, and monitoring are essential for maintaining a secure application.

+note:
+in security.config.ts
+change this code to       ? process.env.ALLOWED_ORIGINS?.split(',') || ['https://yourdomain.com'] to the proper domain for frontend